revi-here/prepare4vc/README.md

 ![Prepare4VC](images/prepare4vc.jpg 'Prepare4VC')

-Goals
+# Goals
 1.Visualization of categories to showcase potential members the makeup of current members of the community.
 2.Analyze where the members are coming from , visualization using a map, heatmap, etc. of where the membership is.

 ***
 ## Resources
-1.Data Source
+1.Data Source  : Company real time data
 2.Data analysis : Pandas, Numpy
 3.Matplotlib,Pyplot,Seaborn
 ***
-## Exploratory Data Analysis.
+# Exploratory Data Analysis.

 ## 1.Visualization of categories to showcase potential members the makeup of current members of the community.